Music and Everything

 What happened so far (until 1978)

 All or almost all music cultures are based on scales that gradate the spectrum between one and twice the audio frequency.
 There is a natural reason for this: a tone that has a certain frequency resonates at double the frequency.
 This is illustrated by the vibrating string of a musical instrument: not only does it oscillate back and forth along its entire length, but the two halves also oscillate back and forth within themselves, and the three thirds, four quarters, five fifths, and so on.
-The halving can be seen most clearly.
+The halving can be seen and heard most clearly.
 Nature alone produces twice the frequency (or half the wavelength), it proportions itself.

 In occidental culture the ratio of 1 to 2 is called 'Octave', according to the seventh scale, the eighth tone is then the octave tone (lat. octō 'eight').
 The octave tone is so closely related to the fundamental frequency that it is given the same name.
 The scale A, B, C, D, E, F, G and A forms the basis of modern music notation.